 "Tinkering is more important today than ever before.
 We live in a world that is characterized by uncertainty and rapid change...Success in the future will depend not on what you know, or how much you know, but on your ability to think and act creatively—on your ability to come up with innovative solutions to unexpected situations and unanticipated problems.”

 As kids make potions, they not only flex their senses of sight, touch and smell, but they also strengthen their ability to integrate their senses.
-Finally, for our kids of age 18 months through about 5 years, there is a set of repetitive behaviors that kids of this age all over the world exhibit and that are tied to critical brain development.
-Child development experts know them as "behavioral schema."
+For kids of age 18 months through about 5 years, there is a set of repetitive behaviors that kids of this age all over the world exhibit and that are tied to critical brain development, called "behavioral schema."
 Gathering ingredients, mashing and mixing as well as stirring activate transporting, transforming andcirculation schema.